J.R.R. Tolkien's The Lord of the Rings, Vol. I (1990 video game): Reception

-Computer Gaming World's Charles Ardai in 1991 liked the game's characters, puzzles, graphics, and soundtrack, but criticized it for not going beyond the source material and, by being the first of a trilogy, forcing players to wait after seeing one third of the story.
+Computer Gaming World's Charles Ardai in 1991 liked the game's characters, puzzles, graphics and soundtrack, but criticized it for not going beyond the source material and, by being the first of a trilogy, forcing players to wait after seeing one third of the story.
 The magazine concluded that "what it is not, is special enough to carry the Tolkien name", regretting that the author was not alive to collaborate in game design.
 Scorpia in 1991 cited some flaws but called the game "probably the best so far of the Tolkien adaptations" and in 1993 stated that it was "a big game [that] will not be completed quickly, no matter how well you may know your Tolkien".
 The game was reviewed in 1991 in Dragon #169 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.

+Jim Trunzo reviewed The Lord of the Rings, Vol. I in White Wolf #29 (Oct./Nov., 1991), rating it a 4 out of 5 and stated that "Those unfamiliar with The Lord of the Rings will enjoy the game as a straight fantasy role playing adventure.
+Those who were weaned on Tolkien's work should appreciate the dedication to details that have gone into Interplay's adaptation.
+In either case, the game is a solid product and one worth playing."

 Legacy

-As the game is without official support for many years, a community developer reverse engineered the game engine and, around the year 2009 created a substitute which allowed the porting of the game itself to modern platforms for instance Windows, Linux and the OpenPandora handheld).
+As the game is without official support for many years, a community developer reverse-engineered the game engine and, around the year 2009, created a substitute which allowed the porting of the game itself to modern platforms, such as Windows, Linux and the OpenPandora handheld.